Additions & Remodeling

 No Matter How Easy or Bad It Looks, We Have You Covered

 The picture above is an extreme example but let's face it, it happens and its real-life stuff!
-This was a complete restoration of a 6,200 square foot house and basement.
-So, it doesn't matter if it is a small remodel project or a massive one, like the one above, you can always rely on Kali Enterprises, LLC, to take care of you and your family!
+This was a very large addition and remodeling project of a 6,200 square foot house and basement.
+So, it doesn't matter if it is a small remodel project or a massive one, like the one above, you can always rely on Kali Enterprises, LLC, to take care of you, your family, and your addition and remodeling projects!!

 Workers rebuild 2-story home damaged by fire.